devttys0/serio/README.md

 # serio

-Small utility to upload a file to an embedded Linux system that provides a shell via its serial port.
+Allows uploading of binary files from a host PC to an embedded Linux system via the embedded system's serial port without any special binaries on the embedded system.

+The only requirements on the embedded system is that it provides an interactive shell on the serial port, and that the shell's echo command supports the -n and -e options.